harel3782/my_protfolio/README.md

 **Software Engineering Student | 3rd Year at Afeka College of Engineering**

 I am a motivated Computer Science student (GPA: 88) with a strong passion for solving algorithmic challenges and building full-stack applications.
-I enjoy diving deep into low-level programming with C++ as much as creating interactive web apps with React.

 ---